The SPD establishment rushes to Merkel’s rescue

 The German people sense this, which is why in September’s election Merkel’s coalition lost so much support.

-Presenting the German people with the same coalition just weeks after that coalition lost so much support is in political and electoral terms pure folly.
-Martin Schultz for once was saying it right when he said just a week ago that it would be totally the wrong thing to do.
+Presenting the German people with the same coalition just weeks after that coalition lost so much support in the September election is in political and electoral terms pure folly.
+Martin Schultz for once was saying it right when he said just a week ago that it would be totally the wrong thing to do

 The mere fact that this folly is even being discussed is a sign of something else.
 For the first time since the establishment of the Bundesrepublik Germany’s political class is running scared of Germany’s voters.
-Instead of calling an election – the standard way to resolve a political crisis in a parliamentary democracy – Germany’s political class is instead engaging in a shabby stitch-up because it is scared of how the German people might vote.
+Instead of calling an election – the standard way to resolve a political crisis in a parliamentary democracy – Germany’s political class is instead engaging in a shabby stitch-up because it is frightened of how Germany’s voters might vote in an election.

+That of course is not something which is unknown in other countries.
+In Germany however it is something new.
+That means that in German political terms an important line has been crossed.

 Running scared in that way will of course cede the position of being the only true opposition parties in the Bundestag to the AfD and to the leftist Die Linke.
 Inevitably that will also cede the political initiative to them, ensuring that their support will continue to increase.
-It speaks volumes that the only party in the Bundestag which called on Merkel to resign once the ‘Jamaica coalition’ talks collapsed was the AfD.
+It speaks volumes about the state of German politics and about the weakness of Germany’s traditional ‘establishment’ parties that the only party in the Bundestag which had the courage and understanding of the situation to call on Merkel to resign once the ‘Jamaica coalition’ talks collapsed was the AfD.

-If a stitch-up is put together to allow Merkel to remain Chancellor, it will start to fray within weeks.
+If a stitch-up is put together to allow Merkel to remain Chancellor, it will start to fray very quickly.

-Merkel’s authority will be gone, and so very quickly will what is left of her popularity, especially if predictions of a looming crisis in the economy come true.
+Merkel’s authority is gone, and so very quickly will what is left of her popularity, especially if predictions of a looming crisis in the economy come true.

-Meanwhile the SPD will continue to lose support as it props up the unpopular government of a discredited Chancellor.
+Meanwhile the SPD will continue to lose support as it props up the unpopular government of a discredited and unwanted Chancellor.

-Sooner or later the whole thing will fall apart in a much messier and more dangerous way than would be the case f an election were called now.
+Sooner or later the whole thing will fall apart, but in a much messier and more dangerous way than would be the case if an election were called now.

 This however is the dismal scenario Germany’s political class is presenting to the German people.